sanjeevpatel3007/sanjeevpatel3007/README.md

 ### Current Focus

 - 🌱 I’m currently learning advanced concepts in DSA and exploring new features in React and Next.js.
+I'm also working on improving my knowledge in modern web development frameworks and tools.

 ### Interests

 - 👀 I’m interested in:
   - Full-stack web development
   - Building scalable and efficient web applications
-  - Exploring new technologies and frameworks
+  - Exploring new technologies and frameworks such as serverless architecture and microservices
+  - Enhancing my problem-solving skills through competitive programming

 ### Collaboration

 - 💞️ I’m looking to collaborate on:
-  - Open-source projects
+  - Open-source projects where I can contribute and learn from the community
-  - Innovative web development projects
+  - Innovative web development projects that solve real-world problems
-  - Learning and sharing knowledge with the community
+  - Sharing knowledge and mentoring others in the community

 ### Contact Me